mdashraful24/gadget-heaven/README.md

 Data Handling and Management –

-    • Context API: Used for managing and sharing global state such as the cart, wishlist, and purchase history across multiple components.
+    • Context API: To provide a global state for the cart, wishlist, and user data, allowing state sharing across components without prop drilling.

 5 Key Features of the Project: